rayheberer/rayheberer.ai/content/blog/iXperience.md

 However, this isn't a review, in the sense that I'm not going to impose the sort of objective impartiality on myself that I feel is an absolute requirement when writing something of that breed.
 I do hope that the things I express are relateable and genuine enough that people would still take them into account though when making their own decisions.
 Rather than a review, today I will be attempting to extract the key ingredients - both in the program and in my own attitude coming into it - that contributed to me having such an empowering and life changing iXperience.

 ### Learning to Value Others

 ![](/img/lions-head-friends.jpg)
+*Some of the amazing people I've met this summer.*

 I had a very bad time in university.
 So bad, in fact, that I dropped out after before finishing my degree.
 Even before that, I made a last minute decision to transfer from the University of Notre Dame to McGill University after my first year, thinking that a change in surroundings would improve a situation that was mostly a result of personal shortcomings.